isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Plant A Coral Initiative.md

 *   Be entitled to participate in a free guided walk\* on St John's Islands to experience its rich marine biodiversity and heritage.
 *   Receive a personalised certificate of recognition.
-*   Get access to photo update every six months on the progress of the REU, for a period of three years.

 With a minimum donation of $200, organisations and individuals will be able to sponsor a coral.
 These coral nubbins will be transplanted to Reef Enhancement Units.